 If you’ve never been on Carnival’s Green Thunder, take a deep breath, climb the steps to the top (taking in amazing ocean or port views as you go) and prepare yourself for a heart-stopping blast.
 Step into the capsule, cross your arms over your chest and before you know it, you’re away.

 Where can you ride the steepest waterslide at sea?
-On board Carnival’s fun-packed cruise ships, Carnival Legend and Carnival Spirit.
+On board Carnival’s fun-packed cruise ship, Carnival Spirit.
 Famously named Green Thunder in a nationwide competition, it was installed for local thrill-seekers on Carnival Spirit in a multimillion-dollar Australian-focussed refit before the ship first came to Australia in 2012.
-When Legend headed Down Under to join Spirit in Sydney two years later, it too was fitted with the popular waterslide.

 Many keen cruisers head straight to Carnival Waterworks™ on the top deck as soon as they board their ship, swimmers already on.
 Here, you’ll find the SplashZone (for small children), the bright yellow Carnival Twister Waterslide™, and the big one, Green Thunder.